anakic/querystorm-docs/SQL/custom_scalar.md

 - **Modifying functions**: The SQLite engine compiles any C# functions that it finds while it's connecting.
 If you modify a C# function while connected via SQLite, you'll have to **reconnect** in order for the change to be visible to SQLite.
 - **XML comments**: The XML comments on the function are not mandatory, but are useful as they will appear in autocomplete when using the function.
 - **Function scope**: The function is only visible in the context of the workbook it is embedded in.
-There are plans to include a central repository of functions, and a mechanism for submitting them but this is not yet implemented.
+Currently it is not possible to define a function at the user/machine scopes, but this is likely to be allowed in the future.

+!!!
+Note
+	Preparing a central repository which users will be able to use to share functions is planned for a future release.

 ## Custom functions via VBA

-Using C# is recommended for implementing custom functions, but just in case you are not comfortable with C# or you already have VBA functions that you'd like to use, here's how to do so...
+Using C# is recommended for implementing custom functions, but if you're not comfortable with C# or you already have VBA functions you'd like to use, here's how to call them from SQL...

 Let's assume we have the Luhn function in VBA.
 In order for the function to be able to return a value, it needs to be **defined in a module** (rather than at the workbook/sheet level).
-Otherwise it will always return null (this is a technical limitation).
+Otherwise, it will always return null (this is a technical limitation).

 ```VB
 Public Function Luhn(ByVal CardNumber As String) As Boolean